tangentsoft/pidp8i/doc/uwfocal-manual.md

 is interested in a 'minimal effort' I/O structure.

-One other feature of a `TYPE` command should be noted: it is possible to save the value of a quantity being `TYPE`ed' just by including a replacement operator in the expression.
+One other feature of a `TYPE` command should be noted: it is possible to save the value of a quantity being `TYPE`d just by including a replacement operator in the expression.
 Thus `TYPE X=5` will output the value '5' and also save it as the value of the variable `X`.